-The following Banking & Finance guidance note Produced in partnership with Assia Damianova of Cadwalader Wickersham & Taft provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Assia Damianova of Cadwalader, Wickersham & Taft LLP provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.